opencadc/caom2sandbox/sc2tap/README.md

 CAOM TAP service for the Multiple Archive Query (MAQ)

+## This code is OBSOLETE
+The supported replacement is [argus](https://github.com/opencadc/caom2service/tree/master/argus)

+A docker image available: `images.opencadc.org/caom2/argus` (use harbor API to check for version tags)

+---

 This service allows queries to CAOM metadata using IVOA <a href="http://www.ivoa.net/documents/TAP/20190927/">TAP-1.1</a> web service API.